 Implacable Man: His incarnation as Shiki's fear, Kouma doesn't utter a word, he keeps pushing foward as Shiki struggles to defeat him, plowing through trees like they were nothing.
 It's actually nearly a replay of how Shiki's father died.
 The only difference is that Shiki has better offensive abilities, though his physique isn't up to par.

 Insane Equals Violent: Played straight with the mental construct in Kagetsu Tohya.
 Generally averted with the real Kishima, who only becomes violent in situations where anyone would be.
 (Watching assassins kill your family, being shot in the head, etc.) He's still... decidedly non-neurotypical though.

-Large and in Charge: The strongest half-demon hybrid in the series, and the last leader of the Kishima family by virtue of the rest of them being dead.
+Large And In Charge: The strongest half-demon hybrid in the series, and the last leader of the Kishima family by virtue of the rest of them being dead.

 Minor Injury Overreaction: During his fight with Kiri, he is silent and mostly unresponsive as the assassin continually attacks him, his weapons bouncing off with no effect.
 However, when Kiri's final strike to his neck manages to -actually- hurt him (and would have killed him if it had gone just a little deeper), he goes on a batshit rampage and kills a good majority of the Nanaya clan by himself.

-Red Baron: Kouma has been dubbed as Crimson Red Vermillion and Red Fierce God.
+Red Baron: Kouma has been dubbed as Crimson Red Vermillion and Fierce Red God.